 The Statement of Cash Flows presents detailed information about the cash activities of WVSOM during the year.
 The statement is divided into five parts.
 The first section deals with operating cash flows and shows the net cash used in the operating activities of WVSOM.
 The second section reflects cash flows from noncapital financing activities.
 This section reflects the cash received and spent for nonoperating, noninvesting, and noncapital financing purposes.
 The third section deals with cash flows from capital and related financing activities.
 This section deals with the cash used for the acquisition and construction of capital assets and related items, and related funding received.
 The fourth section reflects the cash flows from investing activities and shows interest received from investing activities.
 The fifth section reconciles the net cash used in operating activities to the operating income or loss reflected in the SRECNP.
-Overall, cash and cash equivalents increased by approximately \$3.9 million in fiscal year 2021.
-This increase is primarily due to an increase in federal grants and an increase in student tuition.
+Overall, cash and cash equivalents decreased by approximately \$2.2 million in fiscal year 2022.
+This decrease is primarily due to an increase in capital asset purchases.